 The Garden Explorer also stops at the Tropical Glasshouse, which showcases flora from low latitudes probably not found in your backyard.
 Significant, spectacular and often both, these rainforest plants thrive in the glasshouse’s warm, humid conditions.
 Highlights include the aggressive-looking Tiger-spotted Stanhopea, and Titan arum, whose enormous flowers are straight out of Alice in Wonderland.

-The Spring Discovery Tour reveals the native and exotic buds and blossoms that make this season so joyous.
-With a little luck, your guide may be able to point out some young fauna too.
-Offered twice daily at 10.30am and 2pm, this informative stroll will put a spring in your step.
+The Autumn Discovery Tour at Royal Botanic Gardens reveals the native and exotic buds and blossoms that make this pre-winter season so joyous.
+With a little luck, your guide may be able to point out some local fauna too.

 Ready, set, go!